VasilisMylonas96/senior-thesis-3d-visualization-of-ioannina/README.md

-# senior-thesis-3d-3d-visualization-of-the-ioannina
-unity c#
+3D Visualization of Ioannina 🌍
+Ioannina 3D Visualization

+Overview ℹ️
-My 3D visualization project of Ioannina is a senior thesis that I developed using Unity.
-It creates a virtual world of Ioannina and the surrounding areas, utilizing geotiff files for detailed geographic and weather information, which enhances the accuracy and realism of the visualization.
-I used C# programming to integrate the Unity engine and geotiff files.
-Through this project, I was able to demonstrate my skills in Unity and C# programming, as well as my ability to work with geospatial data.
+This project is a senior thesis developed using Unity and C# for creating a 3D visualization of Ioannina and its surrounding areas.
+The virtual world is built using geotiff files to incorporate detailed geographic and weather information, providing a highly accurate and realistic visualization.
+The integration of the Unity engine and geotiff files is achieved through C# programming.

+Demo 🎥
- You can watch a short demo of the game in follow link https://youtu.be/zeeFA6X06YM
+Watch a short demo of the 3D visualization on YouTube. https://youtu.be/zeeFA6X06YM

+How to Use 🚀
+Dependencies 🛠️
+Unity
+C#
+Geotiff files

+Usage
+1 Load the geotiff files for Ioannina and surrounding areas.
+2 Run the project in Unity to experience the 3D visualization.

+Contribution Guidelines 🤝
+Contributions to enhance the project or address issues are welcome.
+Feel free to open issues, submit pull requests, or share suggestions.